JPL-Evapotranspiration-Algorithms/soil_capacity_wilting/README.md

 # soil_grids
-generates rasters of field capacity and wilting from the SoilGrids dataset
+generates rasters of field capacity and wilting point from the SoilGrids dataset